Whale Watching in Sydney: A Comprehensive Guide

 Whale Watching in a tall ship – with lunch

-I have not tried the tall ship whale watching cruise, but I do love being out on a call ship
+I have not tried tall ship whale watching, but I do love being out on a these boats

 I think this one is excellent value for money and an enjoyable day out, with a hot 3-course lunch included.
 Braver souls than I can harness up and climb the mast for a bird’s eye view out to see.